MicroWabin/Super-Duper-Moon-Hyprland-Rice-1000/README.md

 - Custom moon app-launcher made with Quickshell

 ## About my rice:
-The rice idea came principally from this image.
-(add image)
+I made a moon widget using quickshell that works as an app launcher and as shortcut for commands, It can be configured to do desktop actions, oppen specific webpages, and basically everithing.

+I also customized programs as Wofi, Waybar and Alacritty.
 I chose a monochromatic color palete since it combines with the moon.

-I icluded the following components in Waybar (left to right):
-- Volume.
-- Custom button to conect to headphones.
-- Media player.
-- Custom moon app-launcher direct access (see video).
-- Hyprland Workspaces.
-- Battery.
-- Clock / date.
+This was my first time using Quickshell, I also had to lern a little bit about blender to do the moon.
+I hope you like this this rice as much as I liked doing it!

-## Dependencies
+## Dependencies:
 - hyprland
 - hyprpaper
 - waybar